DaviDokuro/SARP-Toolset/ReadMe.txt

 	To generate the XMA files:

-		# Cupcake will explain when he fully understands
+		# Dewey will explain when he fully understands

 	When your files are ready to go: